xpdota/guide-scratch/sage/Basic.md

 # Sage: The Basics

+Welcome to the basic guide for Sage, which should give you everything you need to get started.
+This guide is meant to be fairly basic and does not cover every little detail.
+However, it should point you in the right general direction, and give you a feel for the class.

+[Auto-generated table of contents here]

 ## Overview

 Sage is a very powerful healer with a smooth flow and straightforward skills.
 Sage brings high personal damage, tons of